constellr/product-lst/docs/demo.md

 ## High-precision LST - available by 2025
-Upon launch of our own satellites we will have an exclusive high-precision LST data layer available with enhanced accuracy on a 30m native spatial resolution.
-The simulated data set below has been generated using airborne thermal infrared sensors and is compatible to our geospatial data product next year.
+Upon launch of our own satellites, we will have an exclusive high-precision LST data layer available with enhanced accuracy on a 30m native spatial resolution.
+The simulated dataset below has been generated using airborne thermal infrared sensors and is compatible with our geospatial data product next year.
 Get a glimpse into the improved data quality of our land surface temperature product already today!

 <div class="grid cards" markdown>